 INSERT INTO TblCountry (CountryName,ContinentNames,CountryPopulation) VALUES ('Germany','Europe',8279000 )

-If we want to add multiple rows to the table, we can use the following type of the INSERT statement.
+To add multiple rows to the table, we can use the following type of the INSERT statement:

 INSERT INTO TblCountry (CountryName,ContinentNames,CountryPopulation) VALUES ('Germany','Europe',8279000 ), ('Japan','Asia',126800000 ), ('Moroco','Africa',35740000)

 Note that the INTO keyword is optional, and you don’t need to use it in the insert statements.